International participation in the Vietnam War: Soviet Union

-Other Eastern Bloc states
+Other Communist states

 Czechoslovakia

 The Czechoslovak Socialist Republic was a member of the Warsaw Pact and sent significant aid to North Vietnam, both prior to and after the Prague Spring.
 The Czechoslovakian government created committees which sought to not only promote and establish peace, but also to promote victory for Viet Cong and PAVN forces.
 Czech-made equipment and military aid would increase significantly following the Prague Spring.
 Czechoslovakia continued to send tens of thousands of Czech-made rifles as well as mortar and artillery throughout the war.
 In general, Czechoslovakia was aligned with European leftist movements, and there were simultaneous protests demonstrating against the Soviet intervention in Prague and the US intervention in Vietnam.

 Cooperation with Czechoslovakia on the development of North Vietnamese air capabilities began as early as 1956.
 Czechoslovak instructors and trainers instructed the Vietnam People's Air Force (VPAF) in China and helped them develop a modernised air force, with the Czech-built Aero Ae-45 and Aero L-29 Delfín alongside Zlín Z 26 aircraft utilised significantly for training, and regarded as preferential to Soviet-built Yakovlev Yak-3 as training aircraft.